ShadowDraco/NextSalmonCookies/README.md

 Implement the “Salmon Cookies” application using Next.js, with all features from the original repo.

+### Features

+- Display Store Locations on Home Page
+- Implement Routes for Home and Store Locations
+- Display sales information for Store Locations
+- Add new store locations

+### Technologies Used

+- Next.js
+- TailwindCSS

 ### Links and Resources

 - [Original Salmon Cookies Repo](https://github.com/donnaada/cookie-stand)